ksvan/node-red-contrib-komfovent/README.md

 You can then edit and work on it, all changes available in node-red with just a restart (node-red-stop & node-red-start)

 # Updating
 NB!
-Breaking changes from 0.3 to 0.4 due to full refactor
+Breaking changes from 0.3 to 0.4 due to full refactor, new Node-red versions etc.

 # Nodes
 ## Config